crowdagger/crowbook/book_example/arguments.md

 crowbook --create README.md ChangeLog.md LICENSE.md
 ```

-will prints the same result, but to stdout (without creating a file).
+will print the same result, but to stdout (without creating a file).

-When `crowbook` is runned with `--create`, it can also uses the
+When `crowbook` is runned with `--create`, it can also use the
 keys/values set by `--set` (see below):

 ```bash